Educational

 When customers receive their orders on time at the correct address, they're more likely to become repeat buyers and recommend your business to others.

-Real-World Example: E-commerce Success
+Hypothetical Example: E-commerce Impact

-• Failed deliveries reduced from 3.5% to 0.4%
+• Failed deliveries reduced from ~3-5% to under 1%

 3. How Address Verification Works Behind the Scenes

 Modern address verification APIs use sophisticated multi-layered approaches to ensure accuracy.
-Here's what happens when you submit an address to Sthan.io:
+Here's what happens when you submit an address to sthan.io:

 Step 1: Intelligent Address Parsing